Enniscrone: Name

 The majority of the local population know this village as Enniscrone, though some local school teachers and historians use the official name of "Inishcrone".
 Sligo County Council has neglected the official version in favour of "Enniscrone" which appears on their website, and at least one local newspaper does not use the official name.
 Locally, the road signs are one of the few places "Inniscrone" can be seen.

 Up until the late 1970s the name "Enniscrone" was used by local teachers.
 It was taught as being a derivative of the Irish Inis Eascar Abhann, meaning "the island on the sandbank in the river".
 An entry in the Placenames Database of Ireland suggests that there is no evidence for this derivation, and notes that the name may derive from Eiscir Abhann, meaning "esker of the river".

 Geography

-Enniscrone is in County Sligo on Ireland's Atlantic coast, overlooking Killala Bay.
+Enniscrone is in County Sligo on Ireland's Atlantic coast, overlooking Killala Bay, 12 km north of Ballina.
 The R297 regional road passes through the town.